Typhoon Yutu: Philippines

-A total of 3,567 houses were damaged in the CAR.
-Most of the deaths occurred in Mountain Province, after 21 people died in Natonin when a landslide buried a Department of Public Works and Highways building.
+Most deaths caused by Yutu occurred in Mountain Province, when 21 people died in Natonin after a landslide buried a Department of Public Works and Highways building.
 A rescuer also drowned trying to help victims of the landslide.
 Roads were rendered impassable throughout the town as well.
-Throughout the CAR, parts of Abra and Mountain Province and the entirety of Apayao, Benguet, Ifugao, and Kalinga all lost power.
 Seven landslides across Kalinga closed roads across the province; a landslide had also killed a 5-year-old girl and injured two in a home.
 Two elementary schools in Tanudan were submerged in flooding, though no casualties had been reported there.
 Another landslide damaged three classrooms and a library, and another had affected 10–15 ha of rice fields.
 A footbridge had also been damaged by flooding.
 In Ifugao, four people died in a landslide at Banaue.
 A 22-year-old man in Aguinaldo drowned after being carried by a strong water current along with one of his companions who survived.
-A total of 61,547 homes were damaged in Cagayan Valley, mainly in Isabela.
-The provinces of Cagayan, Isabela, Quirino, and Nueva Vizcaya had all lost power.
+In the province of Isabela, 56,715 homes were damaged, the most out of any province.
 A river near Roxas and Quirino rose rapidly, flooding low-lying areas.
-The bridge connecting Roxas and northern Isabela was damaged by the flash flooding.
+The bridge connecting Roxas and northern Isabela was damaged by flash flooding.
 Cauayan Airport was closed for two days after Yutu had blew off the roof of the passenger terminal.
 In Dinapigue, Isabela, where Yutu made landfall, several barangays were flooded and communication lines were cut off.
 A landslide in Kayapa blocked the Benguet–Nueva Vizcaya Road, while another occurred in Ambaguio.
-In Bambang, six low-lying barangays were affected by flooding.
-In Cagayan, flooding occurred over Gattaran and Tuguegarao.
 A truck on the Quirino Bridge overturned due to strong winds, causing traffic jams.
 Fallen trees and debris destroyed graves in Gamu, Isabela.

-About 267 homes were damaged in the Ilocos Region, mainly in La Union, and 58 cities or municipalities lost power throughout the region.
-Additionally, about 3,000 graves were flooded in Dagupan.
-In Central Luzon, 675 houses were damaged.
-In San Clemente, Tarlac, a man died after being electricuted while trying to help another who fell off a motorcycle near a toppled utility pole.
+About 3,000 graves were flooded in Dagupan.
+In San Clemente, Tarlac, a man died after being electrocuted while trying to help another who fell off a motorcycle near a toppled utility pole.
 A rockslide in Baler, Aurora blocked the main highway to Casiguran.
 In Calabarzon, a fishing boat carrying three fishermen capsized due to big waves near Perez, Quezon; one of them was reported missing before being declared dead by drowning.
-Polillo and Lucena of Quezon lost power.
 Strong winds alongside big waves battered Tagkawayan and destroyed nine homes in General Nakar.
 Two people died from a landslide at a quarry site in Batangas.
 In Eastern Visayas, 109 homes were destroyed in Northern Samar, including at least 10 in Pambujan that were impacted by waves reaching 3 to 5 m and 12 in Mapanas from storm surges.
 In Gamay, big waves affected several resorts.